 10 signs that your website needs a redesign

 Are you tired of looking at your website?
-Do you feel that your business needs newer and a more effective website?
+Do you feel that your business needs a newer and more effective website?

 1. Your website isn’t aligned with your current marketing strategy

-Your website is first and foremost your business’ marketing tool.
+Your website is first and foremost your a marketing tool.
 If your marketing has changed recently, then chances are your current website isn’t aligned with your overall marketing strategy.
 Take time to define how your website can augment your business objectives.
 This is the perfect time to talk to a web marketing agency about your online requirements.